aivic/aivic.github.io/_posts/2018-02-15-Quora-question-pair-similarity.md

 # Formulating a ML problem
 Since the target column is binary (0 - no similarity, 1 - similar), hence it's a **binary classification** problem.

 The metric as suggested by Kaggle for this competition is **Log Loss** which is absolutely necessary to predict the certainity of two question similarity in terms of probability.
-A perfect value of log-loss is 0 and worst is 1.
+A perfect value of log-loss is `0` and worst is `inf`.

 # Exploratory Data Analysis